christocarr/contacts/README.md

+#Contacts app

+This app was created while learning React and React Router on Udacity.

+See below for more information.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>